Geometry of the minimal spanning tree in the heavy-tailed regime: new universality classes: Acknowledgments

 \section{Acknowledgments}

+We thank two anonymous reviewers for their helpful comments and suggestions on a previous version of the paper.
 SB was partially supported by NSF grants DMS-1613072, DMS-1606839 and ARO grant W911NF-17-1-0010.
-SS was partially supported by the Infosys Foundation, Bangalore, and by MATRICS grant MTR/2019/000745 from SERB.
+SS was partially supported by the Infosys Foundation, Bangalore, MATRICS grant MTR/2019/000745 from SERB, and the DST FIST program - 2021 [TPN–700661].